Syllabus

 70 | 2.0 |

 The course is structured in such a way that you can have some late work without penalty.
-So there will be no make-up for homework, problem sets and lab assignments.
+So there will be no make-up assignments.

-Please know that makeup Midterms are not a given.
-If you absolutely must miss any of them, you will need approval from your dean and myself before the Midterm in order to have a makeup.
-Any make-up assessments will be completely different from the in-class ones.
+See the Schedule for midterm dates.
+If you absolutely must miss a midterm exam, you will need approval from your dean and myself ahead of time (barring last minute severe emergencies) before the exam in order to have a makeup.
+All make-up exams will be completely different from the in-class ones.

 BMC honor code on Plagiarism: